 My Debt Payoff Sprint

 About five months into our relationship, that started to change.
 Things with James were wonderful, but I was broke, underemployed and unsure of what I was doing with my life.
 I worked two very part-time jobs, and my unstructured time started to consume me.
 When my deferment ended in August, my loan payments hit $300 a month.
-There was no living with that hanging over my head.

 When we had our first anniversary in 2015, I thought to myself, I could build something with this man.
 And secretly, I was hoping that my actions would inspire him to crush his own debt too.